 Steps to Set-up your Lights

-Lighting will play a key role in capturing the best white background product photography, so make sure you pay all your attention to this point.
+Lighting will play a key role in capturing the best white background product photography, so make sure you pay all your attention to this point to nail the white background photography.

 1. Starting with, no matter if you are using continuous lighting or strobe lighting, make sure to have a broader light cast to avoid vignetting.
 Also in order to get a perfect separation, place the light, above and behind the camera.

 2. Now move your product closer to the camera and away from the background until the background well lit-up and on the other hand the product falls under the shadow.
-Here take a test shot to check your image.
+At this point of your white background photography shoot take a test shot to check your image.
 Most likely you would see the product as a little too dark and the background perfectly lit up.

 Not exactly what we want as an end result but don’t worry we are on our way to learn the best way to capture white-on-white background product photography.